 We covered a step-by-step on how to make a chatbot using the following tools:

-We then focused on advanced chatbot features such as - integrations, cart abandonment, coupon creation, and compatibility with social media platforms.
+We then focused on advanced chatbot features and capabilities such as - integrations, cart abandonment, coupon creation, chatbot analytics, and compatibility with social media platforms.

-In the next sections, we will cover the top chatbot marketing strategies.
+In the next sections, we will cover the best ecommerce chatbot strategies.

 Chatbots quickly gained popularity because they provide this incredibly personal way of communicating with your leads and customers.
-Chatbots are very versatile and can fit in a number of aspects of your overall marketing strategy.
+Chatbots are very versatile and can fit in a number of aspects of your overall marketing strategy or plan and serve as an extension of your brand voice and messaging.

 You can chatbots to get more leads, increase your site conversions, distribute & promote your content better and delight your existing customers.

-Let’s cover a few ways that you can use chatbots to increase your eCommerce sales.
+Let’s cover a few ways that you can use chatbots to increase your eCommerce sales and improve your customer service.

-The first way to use chatbots is to get more leads.
+The first way to use chatbots is to acquire more leads.

 You can do this by using a simple welcome popup with a chatbot lead form in it.

-After they are subscribers you can always ask for their email and get them connected to two channels of communication.
+After they are subscribers you can always ask for their email and be able to communicate with them via two channels.

 Another really cool strategy is to display a 2-step popup.
 One that asks for an email subscription and then brings them to subscribe to the chatbot.